Volunteering & Paid vacancies

 a) Your personal motivation to volunteer at FairMail.
 Which of the vacancies mentioned suit you and why?

 b) We wonder what your expectations are.
 Could you describe us how you imagine a day working for FairMail?
 Your expectations are important to avoid disappointments later on.

-c) Your Resume (stating age, education and past work and volunteer experiences)IN SPANISH (or english for India).
+c) Your Resume (stating age, education and past work and volunteer experiences).

 d) Your availability: when exactly do you want to come and for how long do you want to stay?

 What we offer you:

 • Introduction in FairMail and guidance in your tasks by our local manager(s).

 • Help in finding cheap housing:

 In Peru we can offer you affordable and nice lodging at our FairMail office for 550 soles a month (= about 5 euro per day, includes internet, gas and electricity and a small outside kitchen).
 Choosing this you will live 30 steps from the beach and a bonus is that your room is in the backgarden of a vegetarian restaurant where you can meet fellow travelers and volunteers.
 Also, by staying in our office you help FairMail to cover part of the rent costs.
 Food will cost you about 10 euros a day or less if you cook for yourself.
 (Another option is finding lodging through the volunteer agency Otra Cosa, see details on www.otracosa.info under: Long-term Volunteer Accommodation.
 By sending them an email at firstname.lastname@example.org you can reserve a room.
 Apart from this contact, Huanchaco also has many hostels, hotels and a camping.Recommendation: www.hostalnaylamp.com.)